EnnyTee2/alx-low_level_programming/0x03-debugging/README.md

-This readme describes the project and what is does"
+This readme describes the project and what is does\n"